HAAG is dedicated to ensuring older people of all cultural backgrounds have access to affordable and appropriate housing.

 Please call 1300 365 178 and say your language eg: “Cantonese” and your phone number

 HAAG has developed in-language resources in 18 languages to help people understand their housing rights and options in their own language.
-See 'In Language Resources' on the home page of the website.
+See 'In Language Resources' on the right of this page to access these resources.

-In 2011 the Australian Bureau of Statistics reported 19,934 non English speaking people over 55 were renting in Victoria.
+In 2011 the Australian Bureau of Statistics reported 19,934 non-English speaking people over 55 were renting in Victoria.
+It is essential that HAAG ensures that this group has equal access to the services we provide.

-Culturally and Linguistically Diverse (CALD) people make up 50% of our service users.
+Following two projects focussing on 'high risk' communities, as well as our ongoing work in the CALD sphere, Culturally and Linguistically Diverse (CALD) people make up 50% of our Home at Last service users.

 HAAG would like to see its membership and committee of management better reflect the diversity of the people using our services.
 If you are interested in joining the organisation to work towards housing justice for older people please call us on: 03 9654 7389 or fill in and send back a membership form.